hashicorp/setup-nomad-pack/README.md

 - The version of `nomad-pack` to set up has been set as `0.0.1-techpreview2`.
 For a complete list, see [releases.hashicorp.com](https://releases.hashicorp.com/nomad-pack/).
 - The pack to deploy has been set as `./packs/simple_service`

-These definitions may require updating to suit your deployment.
+These definitions may require updating to suit your deployment, such as specifying [self-hosted](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-self-hosted-runners) runners.

+Additionally, you may configure [outputs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-defining-outputs-for-a-job) to consume return values from the Action's operations.

 ## Inputs